Towson University welcomes international applicants who hold or seek an F-1 or J-1 visa to study in the United States.

 Apply for graduate admission using Towson University’s online application and pay your $45 application fee.
 Be sure to include your foreign address, and your U.S. address if you are currently in the U.S.

-Submit an evaluation of academic records (credential evaluation) from WES, SpanTran, IERF, ECE or ASCISS.
+The US equivalent of a bachelor’s degree is required for admission.
+You must submit an evaluation of academic records (credential evaluation) from WES, SpanTran, IERF, or ECE.
 A course-by-course evaluation including a grade point average (GPA) must be sent directly to University Admissions from the reporting agency.
 We do not accept student copies.

 Submit official transcripts from the university to Towson University Admissions.
 Note: Students who have completed a degree in the U.S., will qualify for English Proficiency without submitting additional test scores.

-If you are not a native English speaker, you must demonstrate English language proficiency by one of the following options:
+If you do not hold a degree from a U.S. institution, you must demonstrate English language proficiency by one of the following options:

 * NOTE: Provisional admission is available for international students who earned or are earning a bachelors degree or higher outside of the United States (for more details: see provisional admission below).